cinc-project/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

               region = "<FIRST-CLUSTER-REGION>"
 ```

-2. Make a PUT request in an Opensearch node for the following indices:
+2. Make a PUT request in an Opensearch node by running this script:

 ```cmd
 indices=(